kingmoc/product-list-cjs-react/README.md

 ## Getting Started

 ### STEP 1.
-Create an account and upload Product Info:
+Create a Chec account and upload Product Info:

 It should be noted that there are two main components, Chec (dashboard) and Commerce.js SDK.
 Think of Chec as the logic layer, the source of all your customer data, transactions - things of that nature.
 Think of the SDK as your way to communicate with your data.
 You'll need to create an account [HERE](https://dashboard.chec.io/signup) - once logged in, navigate to products.
 The only product data you need to get started is: **Name, Image, Price, Description.**